Tasks that actually get done

 Photo proof

-Kids send a quick photo when they finish.
+Kids submit a photo when they finish.
 Approve, reject, or extend the deadline.

 Only locks when overdue

-Before the deadline, everything stays open. taskr only locks apps when a task is late.
+Before the deadline, everything stays open. taskr only blocks when a task is late.

 Custom exceptions

-Block distractions while keeping essentials like school apps, calls, or messages available.
+Block distractions while school apps, calls, or messages stay available.

 Per-task control